Swarnima/Abstract-File-System/tutorial/aws-gui.md

 # AWS GUI Access

 Amazon Web Service (AWS) is the cloud computing platform provided by Amazon.
+AWSoffers different dunctionalities for database storage, compute power, content delivery and many more to help businesses scale and grow.
-AWS provides browser based GUI called AWS management console.
-Through this console, a customer can manage their resources.
+AWS provides browser based Graphical User Interface(GUI).
+Through this GUI, customer can manage their resources.
+All AWS services can be accessed from the GUI.